-Know what to expect on the roads by checking the weather forecasts before you head out the door.
+Know what to expect on the roads by checking the weather forecast before you head out the door.

-Whether online, in-app or on TV, weather forecasts can mean you don’t get caught out by an unexpected blizzard or thick fog and can plan your journey accordingly.
+Whether online, in-app or on TV, weather forecasts can mean you don’t get caught out by an unexpected blizzard or thick fog, so you can plan your journey accordingly.

 If you wake up to an icy windscreen, don’t just clear enough ice so you can see out of it.